ory/k8s/docs/helm/maester.md

 - The `upstream.stripPath` property is camel cased.

 The JSON schema specified in the CRD provides definitions for all available attributes.
-All handlers such as authenticators, the authorizer, and the mutator are passed verbatim without any changes to the Access Rules list.
+All handlers such as authenticators, the authorizer, and the mutator are passed verbatim without any changes to the target Access Rules list.

 The controller provides the following defaults for each Access Rule it creates:
 - If `authenticators` are not defined, it defaults to a single `unauthorized` handler.